ix-ax/AXOpen/docfx/articles/guidelines/components.md

 ### Component requirements

-Each component must inherit from `AXOpen.Core.AxoComponent`, which is an abstract block that requires concrete implementation of following memebers: `Restore()` method that restores the component into intial state and `ManualControl()` method that provided additional logic for manual control.
+Each component must inherit from `AXOpen.Core.AxoComponent`, which is an abstract block that requires concrete implementation of following members: `Restore()` (resets internal state) and `ManualControl()` (manual operation logic while in service mode).

-- `Restore()` must contain logic that will bring the component's internal states into the initial state.
-Restore method does not mean getting the component into physical ground position/state; it serves purely the purpose of having the component ready for operations from the programatic perspective.
+- `Restore()` must contain logic that brings the component's internal states into the initial state.
+It does NOT necessarily move hardware to a physical ground state; it prepares the software state machine.

 - `ManualControl()` method is required to be implemented.
 It can contain arbitrary logic that will be executed while the component is in a serviceable state.

-- Each component must implement `Run` method that will provide cyclic execution of tasks, I/O update, data transformation for given component. `Run` method is not formally required by `AxoComponent` and it can take arguments necessary for the cylic update and execution.
-For variaous scenarions component can implement different `Run` methods taking advantage of method overload.
+- Each component generally provides at least one `Run` method that performs: (1) IO/state refresh, (2) task invocation, (3) housekeeping (alarms, timers). `Run` is not enforced by the base class and may accept arguments for necessary external signals.
+Prefer smaller, intention‑revealing `Run` overloads vs. a monolithic method.

 ## Components naming conventions